-In summary, it can be stated with regard to the German government's involvement in the MFI sector in Cambodia that the formerly very significant German contributions to MF have mostly been transferred to the segment of SME support, and today MF support by DC still takes place primarily through refinancing of MFIs via funds.
-Direct bilateral interaction, i.e. coordination between BMZ and the implementing organizations on the one hand and the Cambodian partners (MFIs, banks, national bank if applicable) on the other, has been replaced by contractual relations between the German donor side and the management of the supported funds.
+coordination between BMZ and the implementing organizations on the one hand and the Cambodian partners (MFIs, banks, national bank if applicable) on the other, has been replaced by contractual relations between the German donor side and the management of the supported funds.
 It is therefore only indirectly possible to exert influence on the partners.
 Any necessary changes in the lending practices of MFIs and banks in Cambodia can nevertheless be demanded by the German side through the conditions agreed with the funds and the dialogue with the fund managers mentioned.

-4.6 Cambodia's Microfinance in the Public Debate in Germany
+5.6 Cambodia's Microfinance in the Public Debate in Germany

-4.6.1 The Debate
+5.6.1 The Debate

-The public discussion about the over-indebtedness of numerous hh in Cambodia reached Germany at the latest when the report on "Land Loss and Abuses in Cambodia's Microfinance Sector", published by the two Cambodian human rights NGOs LICADHO and Sahmakum Tean Tnaut (STT) in 2019, reached German non-governmental organizations, especially FIAN.
+The public discussion about the over-indebtedness of numerous households in Cambodia reached Germany at the latest when the report on "Land Loss and Abuses in Cambodia's Microfinance Sector" published by the two Cambodian human rights NGOs LICADHO and Sahmakum Tean Tnaut (STT) in 2019 reached German non-governmental organizations, especially FIAN.
 FIAN is primarily involved in the fight against hunger and the right to food access for all, through campaigns as well as research and information work.
-The topic Cambodia, microfinance and land loss has been dealt with very intensively by FIAN at times since 2018 and, among
+The topic Cambodia, microfinance and land loss has been dealt with very intensively by FIAN at times since 201856 and, among other things, influenced the two inquiries of the parliamentary group DIE LINKE in the German Bundestag (Federal Parliament).